meshcloud/meshcloud-docs/docs/administration.index.md

 | &nbsp;&nbsp;&nbsp;[Delete&nbsp;Building&nbsp;Blocks&nbsp;&amp;&nbsp;Definitions](administration.building-blocks.md) | &#10003; | &#10003; | &#10003; |             | | | |

-Please review [meshWorkspace roles](meshcloud.workspace.md#assign-meshworkspace-roles) for roles available to end-users of your meshStack implementation.
+Please have a look at the [meshWorkspace roles](meshcloud.workspace.md#assign-meshworkspace-roles) for available roles to end-users of your meshStack.

 ## Admin Groups